GluuFederation/docs-ce-prod/docs/source/reference/JSON-oxauth-prop.md

 disableU2fEndpoint                                 | Choose whether to disable U2F endpoints
 disableJdkLogger                                   | Choose whether to disable JDK loggers errorHandlingMethod                                | A list of possible error handling methods jwksAlgorithmsSupported                            | A list of algorithms that will be used in JWKS endpoint.
+(Since version 4.1.1)

 ### Brute Force Protection